by Daniel M. Sullivan and Alan Krupnick

 Nonattainment status brings cleaner air and attending health benefits.
 The last time nonattainment designations were made for the PM2.5 annual NAAQS was 2015.
 What if all misclassified counties had been made nonattainment?
 We estimate the improvement in air pollution that would have hypothetically occurred in a number of ways.
 We then use the value of decreased mortality risk (or value of statistical life) to calculate the dollar value of cleaner air to county residents.

 Our most realistic estimate of air quality improvement would have been worth about $51 billion during 2016-2017, while our most conservative estimate yields a worth of $5 billion for the same period.
-These values only account for the benefit of decreased mortality and not morbidity effects like asthma, COPD, and other lung diseases, or decreased productivity and missed days of work.
+These values only account for the benefit of decreased mortality and not morbidity effects like asthma, COPD, and other lung disorders, or decreased productivity and missed days of work or school.